 You are now ready to assemble the dish.
 In a bake-and-serve pan, place a layer of the fried eggplant slices, then a bit of the tomato sauce, then a few mozzarella slices, a bit of shredded basil (optional) and grated parmesan cheese.
 Season.
 Then add another layer of eggplant and continue until you’ve used up your ingredients.
 End with tomato sauce and parmesan.
 (Don’t put mozzarella on top, it will brown too quickly in the oven and burn.)

 Bake in a hot oven (400 F, 200 C) for about 30 minutes, or until the dish is bubbling hot and the top a bit brown.
 Don’t worry if it even looks a bit ‘burnt’ around the edges–that’s normal and, to some tastes, the best part!
 Let the dish cool a bit before eating, at least 15 minutes.
 In fact, it tastes best made ahead and reheated (just a bit) before eating.
 It can also be eaten at room temperature.
 Just don’t eat it piping hot, because you will miss the full, wonderful flavors!

 Most modern recipes you will find follow the Neapolitan method.
 I’ve tried it that way and it makes for a lighter dish.
 But I still like Angelina’s version best!
-For an even lighter dish, you can brush the eggplants with olive oil and grill them instead of frying.
+For an even lighter dish, you can brush the eggplants with olive oil and grill or oven roast them instead of frying.
 The result is actually very nice, but you are getting pretty far from the original flavor and texture of the classic dish.

 If you are pressed for time, you can skip the initial ‘purging’ of the eggplants.
 As long as the eggplants are reasonably fresh, it should not make that much difference.
 I sometimes skip this step myself.
 But be aware, there is a chance that the dish will have a bitter aftertaste.
 And if you want an even quicker dish, instead of a tomato sauce, you can use passata di pomodoro or crushed canned tomatoes–it will cook in the oven–a drizzle un filo d’olio over each layer.